cristiandecoud/cardMaker/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+TODO:
+Complete Login
+	- Login with username and password
+	- Store username and password in local storage
+	- Redirect to playground
+	- Show error message if username or password is incorrect

+Complete Register
+Create a navbar
+Side menu with cards

+Save card in account
+Create a deck and save it in account